 What is epoxy resin?
-Epoxy resin is a material which is used to install flooring in industrial, commercial and domestic settings.
+Epoxy resin is a material that is used to install flooring in industrial, commercial and domestic settings.
 It is a versatile substance and is used as a key material in many flooring systems.
 This includes Anti slip systems, Self levelling floors and within more Decorative finishes.

 We install epoxy resin flooring throughout the UK and have over thirty years of experience.
-One of the most common sectors where epoxy based systems are used is within the automotive sectors.
-This includes within car showrooms, workshops and garages .
+One of the most common sectors where epoxy-based systems are used is within the automotive sectors.
+This includes within car showrooms, workshops and garages.

 Head to the epoxy resin flooring page and see a list of the products which we install which are epoxy based.

-One of the main areas which you will find a polyurethane floor system is within breweries.
+One of the main areas in which you will find a polyurethane floor system is within breweries.
 This is due to the chemicals which are involved in the brewing process.
-On a concrete surface the chemicals will attack the floor and make it break down.
+On a concrete surface, the chemicals will attack the floor and make it break down.
 Polyurethane, on the other hand, will not break down in the same way so is perfect for breweries, microbreweries and distilleries.

 Like epoxy, polyurethane flooring can be self smoothing, which means it will create a more even surface on an uneven floor.

 Polyurethane can also be used as a resin coved skirting.
 This is where a junction is created between the floor and wall.
 As there is no edge, dirt, oil, bacteria etc cannot get trapped.
 This allows for a more easy to clean and sanitise floor.
 Ideal in food production areas.